Mars Exploration Rover: Airbags

 Airbags used in the Mars Exploration Rover mission are the same type that Mars Pathfinder used in 1997.
-They had to be strong enough to cushion the spacecraft if it landed on rocks or rough terrain and allow it to bounce across Mars' surface at highway speeds (about 100 km/h) after landing.
+They had to be strong enough to cushion the spacecraft if it landed on rocks or rough terrain and allow it to bounce across Mars's surface at highway speeds (about 100 km/h) after landing.
 The airbags had to be inflated seconds before touchdown and deflated once safely on the ground.

 The airbags were made of Vectran, like those on Pathfinder.
 Vectran has almost twice the strength of other synthetic materials, such as Kevlar, and performs better in cold temperatures.
 Six 100 denier (10 mg/m) layers of Vectran protected one or two inner bladders of Vectran in 200 denier (20 mg/m).
 Using 100 denier (10 mg/m) leaves more fabric in the outer layers where it is needed, because there are more threads in the weave.

 Each rover used four airbags with six lobes each, all of which were connected.
 Connection was important, since it helped abate some of the landing forces by keeping the bag system flexible and responsive to ground pressure.
 The airbags were not attached directly to the rover, but were held to it by ropes crisscrossing the bag structure.
 The ropes gave the bags shape, making inflation easier.
 While in flight, the bags were stowed along with three gas generators that are used for inflation.